Cypress Semiconductor (CY) Q2 2017 Results - Earnings Call Transcript

 John W. Pitzer - Credit Suisse Securities (USA) LLC

 Yeah.
 Good afternoon, guys.
 Thanks for letting me ask the questions.
 Congratulation on the strong results.
 Hassane, maybe just a follow-up to Blayne's question on the USB Type-C. I'm wondering if you could talk a little bit about the competitive moats you have there.
 How durable are these sockets?
-As we see continued proliferation out into 2018, how are you guys thinking about your market share opportunity and/or sort of what the yearly price decline environment might be as this technology burns out?
+As we see continued proliferation out into 2018, how are you guys thinking about your market share opportunity and/or sort of what the yearly price decline environment might be as this technology broadens out?

 Hassane El-Khoury - Cypress Semiconductor Corp.

 Sure.
 So, obviously, just like any consumer or mobile and a hot market, competition is there.
 It's been around.
 We've established a lead in market share, about 37%, 38% already just for being first to market.
-But obviously, there's lot of new entrants and players in the market today.
+But obviously, there's a lot of new entrants and players in the market today.
 How that position is going to be affected in the second half, it's all baked in.
 We're very well positioned in second half.
 Everything is designed in.
 We'll ramp according to plan.
 2018, our design win pipeline is very strong.
 I'm very comfortable for the 2018, but we remain obviously competitive.
 We have a lot of new products coming out.
 We are targeting programmable and integration, which both make our sockets very sticky.

 If you remember, during Analyst Day, I said, as soon as we start seeing commoditization in the low-end of that market, my forecast would be, first, the – potentially the cable, and 18 to 24 month, we will keep plan to maintain the margin.
 But for now, over the next 18 month, we have a very solid position and a very sticky position.
 I'm very comfortable with it.